 “The Veal Ragout is very good and so is the Gratin Dauphinois.
 It’s a very good potato dish.
 Which one would you prefer?

 Charletta became comfortable with Skipp and her surroundings.
 She actually smiled at times.
 Now was the time to ask questions.

 “Why did you use a younger photo of yourself on your profile?”
 He asked.

 “When I look in the mirror, that’s who I see.
 I wanted people to see me that way.“That’s the way I feel when I’m not..not..”

 Charletta shook her head glumly, eyes cast to the floor.
 “Yes.
 How did you know?”

 Skipp wanted to say ‘How could I miss it?’ instead, he settled for “My cousin Lawrence.
 When he stopped taking his meds, he became short-tempered, combative, and sarcastic.
 He could only handle a few changes at a time.
-What made me realized you are struggling with mental health issues was the stimming, then the reading of street name signs.
+What made me realize you are struggling with mental health issues was the stimming, then the reading of street name signs.
 He did the same with license plates.”

 “No worries.”
 He handed her a soft unused hand towel on their table.

 “It all turned out fine.
 By the way, when I look at you, I see the lady in the photo too.”